moria0525/MadeinJLM-students/README.md

 ![project logo (is copy from MadeinJLM-facebook)](https://github.com/moria0525/MadeinJLM-students/blob/master/logo.png)

 ## Please visit our [live application](http://job.madeinjlm.org/)
--The application is under construction!
-You are welcome to follow us developing it, and get ready for a whole other world for Jerusalem High-Tech community...
+-The application is about o have it's first release!
+You are welcome to check it out, and get ready for a whole other world for Jerusalem High-Tech community...

 ## Contact Info
 Our Chat